Technology-Notes/GeForce-Now-Cloud-developer-wiki/Project-Setup.md

-Copy the following file from the GRID Link SDK directory to your application’s source code tree:
+Copy the following file from the "GRIDLinkSDK" directory to your application's source code tree:

 GRIDLinkSDK\stubs\C stubs\GRIDApplication.c